ansys/pydpf-core/docs/source/user_guide/operators.rst

 ~~~~~~~~~~~~~~~

 To create more complex operations and customizable results, you can chain operators
 together to create workflows.
-Using DPF's large library of operators, you can
+Using the large library of DPF operators, you can
 customize results to get a specific output.

 While manually customizing results on the Python side is far less efficient